How to Make Money and Get Paid by Youtube

 Put out new videos on a regular basis.
 Always provide useful and entertaining content.
 And make sure that you follow the same format and stick to your niche.
 If you become known as the guy or gal that shows people how to do scrapbooking, you can’t put out a video about rebuilding race car engines.

 And it’s also important that for each video you ask people to subscribe.
-This way they are notified when you put a new video.
+This way they are notified when you put up a new video.
 That’s like getting views virtually automatically.

 Getting Big Views in the Millions